Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires law enforcement agencies to obtain a warrant before using drones for surveillance in areas where individuals have reasonable expectations of privacy.
-Warrants limited to 10 days and may be renewed.
-Exceptions allow operation for exigent circumstances, with consent, search and rescue, imminent threats, or state emergencies.
+Requires law enforcement to obtain a warrant before using a drone to gather evidence within curtilage of a home or where a reasonable expectation of privacy exists.
+Warrant limited to 10 days and renewable.
+Exceptions for exigent circumstances, written consent, search and rescue, imminent threats (with sworn statement within 2 business days), and governor-declared emergencies.
 Evidence obtained without warrant is inadmissible.

-Effective: Jul 22, 2015Evidence obtained in violation is inadmissible and cannot establish reasonable suspicion or probable cause
+Effective: Jul 22, 2015Evidence obtained in violation is inadmissible and cannot establish probable cause or reasonable suspicion

 View source